Getting Started

 Warning

 When passing positional arguments aiosql will apply them in the order that the substitutions appear in your SQL.
-This can be convenient and clear in some cases, but confusing in others.
+This can be convenient and clear in some cases, but very confusing in others.
 You might want to choose to always name your arguments for clarity.
+Consider enforcing this behavior by passing kwargs_only=True when creating the queries.